 Werner le Grange

-DA Chief Whip – Mbombela local municipality:
+DA Chief Whip – Mbombela local municipality

-Seanego was arrested last month in connection with the allegations of a “job for ANC-cadres scandal”.
+Seanego was arrested on Friday in connection with the allegations of a “job for ANC-cadres scandal”.
 He is accused of failing to follow proper procedures when employing by-law enforcement officials for the municipality.
 He allegedly imposed 24 ANC cadres from Ehlanzeni District on an interviewing panel, some of whom had criminal records.
 This after council initially approved and advertised for only 16 posts in August last year when Seanego held the position of corporate services general manager.